 I had moved into that apartment shortly after a bad breakup, and the combination of grief, a latent interest in plants, spare time, and the large expanse of land transformed me into someone who not only wanted to garden, but needed to.

 [Editor's Note: Brick Underground's Inside Stories features first-person accounts of dramatic, real-life New York City real estate experiences.
-Have a story to share?
-Drop us an email.
-We respect all requests for anonymity.]
+A previous version of this post was published in March 2019.
+We are presenting it again in case you missed it.]

 Just a few pots

 Did we have permission?
 I suppose technically, no. (What did the lease say?
 I don’t know if I ever saw a lease.)
-But our building was small (just two apartments), and our landlord, an old-school Brooklyn native and WWII vet in his 80s, liked my husband.
+But our building was small (just two apartments), and our landlord, an old-school, Brooklyn native and WWII vet in his 80s, liked my husband.
 He had been a good tenant for years.
 Our landlord knew my husband had barbecues out there from time to time, so we theorized a few flower pots probably were not a concern to him.
-(But no, we didn't.)

-My memory is that we—and by that I mean I, as my boyfriend didn’t really have any interest in gardening—started out relatively small, but the photos tell a different story.
+My memory is that we—and by that I mean I—since my boyfriend didn’t really have any interest in gardening—started out relatively small, but the photos tell a different story.

-It appears my collection was always kind of extensive, and, in fact, as the years went on and my gardener’s lust for more plants and al fresco living increased, grew more so, until a modicum of common sense—and, I think my partner’s legitimate anxiety—moved me to scale back a bit.
+It appears my collection was always kind of extensive, and, in fact, as the years went on and my gardener’s lust for more plants and al fresco living increased, grew more so, until a modicum of common sense—and my partner’s legitimate anxiety—moved me to scale back a bit.

 Not to code